Don Keefer: Later films and television

-Keefer appeared in dozens of television series, including other early anthologies: Fireside Theatre, Armstrong Circle Theatre, The Philco Television Playhouse, the United States Steel Hour, Alcoa Presents: One Step Beyond, The DuPont Show with June Allyson, Gunsmoke, and Death Valley Days.
-In 1957, Keefer appeared as McNair in the episode "Ito of Attu" on ABC Navy Log.
-That same year, he appeared with David Janssen as the character Reagan in "Big Score" of the CBS series Richard Diamond, Private Detective.
-In 1958, he appeared as Ed Locke in the episode "Wild Green Yonder" of the syndicated crime drama State Trooper, starring Rod Cameron.
-In 1959, Keefer appeared as John Alastair in the episode "Death Is a Red Rose" of the Craig Stevens NBC crime drama Peter Gunn.
-Keefer performed in three episodes of CBS's anthology Alfred Hitchcock Presents: in the role of Dr. Elkins in "The Indestructible Mr. Weems" (1957), as Pete Williams in "The Percentage" (1958), and as a tax clerk in "The Kiss-Off" (1961).
-He also had small roles in some feature films, including Woody Allen's Sleeper.
-In 1966, he played the character Irving Christiansen in the movie The Russians Are Coming, the Russians Are Coming.He also had a small role in Rod Serling’s Twilight Zone prequel “Time Element” in 1958, starring William Benedix, Darryl Hickman and Martin Balsam.
+Keefer appeared in dozens of television series.
+He also had small roles in some feature films, including Woody Allen's Sleeper (1973).
+In 1966, he played the character Irving Christiansen in the movie The Russians Are Coming, the Russians Are Coming.
+He also had a small role in Rod Serling’s Twilight Zone prequel “Time Element” in 1958, starring William Benedix, Darryl Hickman and Martin Balsam.
+Keefer gave a moving performance as Dan in The Twilight Zone episode "It's a Good Life" (1961), playing a character whose birthday party turns fatal when he opposes six year old Anthony, played by Billy Mumy.

 Personal life

 On May 7, 1950, Keefer married the actress Catherine McLeod, and the couple remained married for 47 years, until her death on May 11, 1997.

-In 1957, Don played husband to Catherine on an episode of Gunsmoke titled “Wrong Man”(S2E29), his character being a homesteader turned cowardly killer and abusive husband who she finally leaves.
+In 1957, Don played husband to Catherine on an episode of Gunsmoke titled “Wrong Man” (season 2, episode 29), his character being a homesteader turned cowardly killer and abusive husband whom she finally leaves.

 At the time of Catherine's death (following his retirement in acting), the Keefers were living in Sherman Oaks in the San Fernando Valley of Los Angeles County, California.
 The three Keefer sons are Donald McLeod, John H., and Thomas James.
-Don Keefer died at the age of 98 on September 7, 2014.
+Keefer died at the age of 98 on September 7, 2014.